 Special features: Hedgehogs are different from every other UK mammal in that they have a coat of around 6,000 spines on their back.
-Although the spines are sharp, they are not barbed like the spines on a porcupine.
+Hedgehog spines are essentially just extra thick, pointed hairs.
+Although the spines are sharp, and a good defence against predators, they are not barbed like the spines on a porcupine.

 There can be up to 500 fleas on one hedgehog, but the fleas are a specific type which have adapted to life amongst the tough hedgehog spines.
 Although they sometimes get passed to dogs, cats and humans, they rarely bite.
 When they do, they usually drop off and go looking for another hedgehog.